spencer-goergen/HCI/spec.md

 Data structures:
-- pandas dataframe (I think?), each containing data about each crash (date, location, fatalities, etc) that's been grabbed in .csv file
+- pandas dataframe, each containing data about each crash (date, location, fatalities, etc) that's pulled in from the .csv file
-- a dict that stores all the current values for all the necessary fields

 Core functions:

-- def get_crash_data(crash_cause, crash_site, crash_country, crash_survivors):
-    - scrapes data from the .csv according to arguments
-    - if any arguement is None, data is disregarded
-    - returns a pandas dataframe or error string

-- def draw_graph(unsure (?)):
+- def GUI_main()
-    - draws graph from the dataframe into a simple line plot
+    - retrieves current state of GUI menu buttons
-    - needs to also update the graph legend
+    - re-directs to correct function

+- def line_plot_all_top()
+    - if/else statements for Cause/Phases selection
+    - creates dataframe by limiting country, then cause, then phase
+    - creates graph, saves graph as "output.png", and displays graph on GUI
+    - (repeat for top_line(), line_plot_all_bottom(), and bottom_line())

+- def bar_plot_all_top()
+    - if/else statements for Cause/Phases selection
+    - creates dataframe by limiting country, then cause, then phase
+    - if/else statements for no fatalities, displays "Error Pop-up"
+    - creates graph, saves graph as "output.png", and displays graph on GUI
+    - (repeat for top_bar(), bar_plot_all_bottom(), and bottom_bar())

 Program flow:
-- (Somehow) the main page creates a GUI that enables the user to select from dropdowns
+- The GUI enables the user to select from dropdowns
 - The graph is rendered with defaults
 - As new filters are selected, then the refresh button is clicked, the graph refreshes
-- Changes in the GUI fields must be collected and stored in python files.
+- Changes in the GUI fields is collected and stored in python files.

-## Final Self Assessment
+## Final Self Assessment (1/2 point of Summer)

 - I realized I don't know API's / Modules very well yet.
 I need to understand the differences between Pandas, NumPy and Seaborn better.
 - I don't yet know how the webapp will be created, using what API